smthemex/ComfyUI_StoryDiffusion/README.md

 5. Due to too many adjustable parameters, the model loading node was deliberately separated and the useless 3 role nodes were deleted;
 6. Role-scale, mask_threshold, and start_step mainly regulate the randomness and style consistency of two characters in the same frame;
 7. The consistency of style can be adjusted between ip-adapter_strength and style_strength'ratio in img2img;

-Notice（节点的特殊功能说明 Special Function Description of Nodes）
----
-1、预处理翻译文本节点，使用方法可以参考示例图。  (中文或其他东亚文字注意更换字体)；
-2、默认用每段文字末尾的";"来切分段落，翻译为中文后，有几率会被翻译为“；”，所以记得改成“；”，否则会是一句话。
-3、编辑config/models.yaml文件，记住用同样的格式，可以加入你喜欢的基于SDXL的扩散模型。
-4、示例的playground模型仅是测试，但是无法出图，请勿使用。
-5、拼图节点支持自定义字体（把字体文件放在fonts目录下 .fonts/your_font.ttf）和字体大小，增加了双角色的支持（使用comfyUI的batch image）；
-6、可以使用单体SDXL模型，方法是 选择“Use_Single_XL_Model”，然后在ckpt_name菜单选择你想使用的XL模型；
-7、加入Lora的支持，lora菜单选择"none"时，Lora无效；“trigger_words”须填入你选择的Lora模型的对应的trigger_words，无须在prompt中加入，插件会自动在每行的末尾加入；
-8、支持diffuser 0.28以上版本；
-9、图生图流程使用photomaker，角色prompt栏里，必须有img关键词，你可以使用a women img, a man img等；
-10、图片不出现角色，场景prompt前面加入[NC] ；
-11、分段prompt，用#，例如 AAAA#BBBB,将生成AAAA内容，但是文字只显示BBBB

-1. Preprocess translation text nodes, please refer to the example diagram for usage methods.
+8. Preprocess translation text nodes, please refer to the example diagram for usage methods.
 (Pay attention to changing the font for Chinese or other East Asian characters);
-2. By default, use the ";" at the end of each paragraph to divide the paragraph.
+9. By default, use the ";" at the end of each paragraph to divide the paragraph.
 After translation into Chinese, there is a chance that it will be translated as ";", so remember to change it to ";", otherwise it will be a sentence.
-3. Edit the config/models. yaml file and remember to use the same format to include your favorite SDXL based diffusion model.
+10. Edit the config/models. yaml file and remember to use the same format to include your favorite SDXL based diffusion model.
-4. The playground model in the example is only for testing purposes, but cannot be illustrated.
+11. The playground model in the example is only for testing purposes, but cannot be illustrated.
 Please do not use it.
-5. The jigsaw puzzle node supports custom fonts (placing font files in the fonts directory".fonts/you_font. ttf") and font sizes, and adds support for dual characters (using batch images in comfyUI);
+12. The jigsaw puzzle node supports custom fonts (placing font files in the fonts directory".fonts/you_font. ttf") and font sizes, and adds support for dual characters (using batch images in comfyUI);
-6. You can use a single SDXL model by selecting "Use_Single_XL-Model" and then selecting the XL model you want to use from the ckptname menu;
+13. You can use a single SDXL model by selecting "Use_Single_XL-Model" and then selecting the XL model you want to use from the ckptname menu;
-7. Add support for Lora.
+14. Add support for Lora.
 When selecting "none" in the Lora menu, Lora becomes invalid; "Trigger_words" must be filled in with the corresponding trigger_words for the Lora model you have selected, without the need to add them in the prompt.
 The plugin will automatically add them at the end of each line;
-8. Supports diffuser versions 0.28 and above;
+15. Supports diffuser versions 0.28 and above;
-9. The process of generating images using PhotosMaker requires the"img" keyword in the character prompt column.
+16. The process of generating images using PhotosMaker requires the"img" keyword in the character prompt column.
 You can use keywords such as a woman img, a man img, etc;
-10. No characters appear in the image, add [NC] in front of the scene prompt;
+17. No characters appear in the image, add [NC] in front of the scene prompt;
-11. Segmented prompt, using #, such as AAAA # BBBB, will generate AAAA content, but the text will only display BBBB
+18. Segmented prompt, using #, such as AAAA # BBBB, will generate AAAA content, but the text will only display BBBB

 1.Installation